Shakir-Hussain12/Capstone1/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, you are welcomed to star and fork it.
+You can also share your ideas for future features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>